jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

 	}
 	```

 1. Right-click the "OrderView" project and use the **Add -> New Folder** command to add a folder named "Helpers" to the root of the project.

-1. Right-click the "Helpers" folder and use the **Add -> Class...** command add a class file named **OrderHelper.cs**.
+Then right-click the "Helpers" folder and use the **Add -> Class...** command add a class file named **OrderHelper.cs**.
 Replace the contents of the file with the following statements:

 	```C#
 	using OrderView.Models;